Alen Ilijic: Career

 In 2020, due to the COVID-19 pandemic, Ilijic's entire musical and artistic engagement was online.
 His four paintings and composition Let's Rave in a F grave were part of the digital visual art exhibition Breathing While Black as a response to the ongoing slaughter of Black Americans: the police murders of George Floyd and Ahmaud Arbery, and the killing of Breonna Taylor in her own home.
-The exhibition was organized by Augusta Savage Gallery, at the University of Massachusetts Amherst, United States, and it was held from September 1 until November 20, 2020.
+The exhibition was organized by Augusta Savage Gallery, at the University of Massachusetts Amherst, United States, and it was held from 1 September until 20 November 2020.

-Another Ilijic's four paintings as well as the composition Disturbing a Cycle were presented online at the festival Cross Cities 2020, located in Sant'Agata de' Goti, Italy, from September 9.
-In Taiwan, his video performance named Improvisation for piano - Zone 2 was played at One More Festival - Border Lines on December 12.
-Ilijic's new EP Classified was premiered at TEIA - programa de rádio, in Portugal, on December 12.
-Ilijic's self-released EP Classified was published online, on December 18.
+Another Ilijic's four paintings as well as the composition Disturbing a Cycle were presented online at the festival Cross Cities 2020, located in Sant'Agata de' Goti, Italy, from 9 September.
+In Taiwan, his video performance named Improvisation for piano - Zone 2 was played at One More Festival - Border Lines on 12 December.
+Ilijic's new EP Classified was premiered at TEIA - programa de rádio, in Portugal, on 12 December.
+Ilijic's self-released EP Classified was published online, on 18 December.
 Dave Foxall, (former writer for Jazz Journal UK, and editor of a Jazz Noise, wrote about the Classified in his review: 'The brevity works.
 Short, intense, not a moment wasted – carving your attention into new shapes.
 Each momentary fraction leaves you grasping for more... even if ‘more’ could easily be surfeit.'